 Learning to swim is not only a lifesaving skill but one with some additional benefits.
-According to a 2009 study conducted at Griffith University, children under the age of five who participate in swim lessons achieve a wide range of skills earlier than the normal population.
+According to a 2009 study conducted by Robyn Jorgensen current at University of Canberra, children under the age of five who participate in swim lessons achieve a wide range of skills earlier than the normal population.

 While some skills you would expect to see increase with swim lessons, such as better balance and coordination, children in swim lessons also showed social and cognitive development as much as 15 months ahead of the normal population.

 Young swimmers in the study were found to understand direction better, which helps them be better prepared to respond to teachers as they move into the classroom.
 They were also more comfortable interacting with their peers, as well as adults who were not their caregivers.